swcarpentry/sql-novice-survey/_episodes/03-filter.md

 |622  |DR-1|1927-02-10|
 |844  |DR-1|1932-03-22|

-The database manager executes this query in two stages.
+The database engine executes this query in two stages.
 First,
 it checks at each row in the `Visited` table to see which ones satisfy the `WHERE`.